Standard monomials and invariant theory for arc spaces I: general linear group: Introduction

 \subsection{Standard monomial theory}

 Standard monomial theory was initiated in the 1970s by Seshadri, Musili and Lakshmibai \cite{Se, LS,LMS1,LMS2}, generalizing earlier work of Hodge \cite{H}.
 It involves nice combinatorial bases for the affine coordinate rings of Schubert varieties inside quotients of classical groups by parabolic subgroups.
 In this paper, we only need the case of determinantal varieties.

 For positive integers $p$ and $q$, let be the ring of polynomial functions with integer coefficients on the space of $p\times q$ matrices.
-Let the sequence $(u_h,\dots,u_2,u_1|v_1,v_2,\dots,v_h)$ with $u_i<u_{i+1}$, $v_i<v_{i+1}$ represent the $h$-minor
+Consider the $h$-minor